 Our E.Safety Policy is currently being updated.

-Parents and Carers: If you would like further information on keeping your child safe online, or if you have a specific concern and would like to make a report directly to a Police E-safety expert, click here or on the logo below, to visit the National Crime Agency’s Thinkuknow website for parents.
+Parents and Carers: We recognise and value the learning partnership with parents and carers and encourage them to be actively involved in staying safe at home as well as at school.
+With this in mind, we will soon be organising an e-safety workshop for parents and carers to attend.
+In the meantime, if you would like further information on keeping your child safe online, or if you have a specific concern and would like to make a report directly to a Police E-safety expert, click here or on the logo below, to visit the National Crime Agency’s Thinkuknow website for parents.

 Although children are taught that, if they see anything online that worries or upsets them, they should “Keep Calm and Tell an Adult,” we also ensure that they are aware of how to report abuse directly to CEOP by using the ‘Make a Report’ button.